 additional time to receive the endpoints update before beginning graceful

 shutdown.
 To achieve max benefit from the option, the main container should have

 preStop hook with the sleep command inside which has a smaller period

 than is set for the proxy sidecar.
 And none of them must be bigger than

 # application container lifecycle: preStop: exec: command: - /bin/bash - -c - sleep 20 # for entire pod terminationGracePeriodSeconds: 160

-Pods which are part of a job resource run until all of the containers in the pod complete.
+Pods which are part of Job or Cronjob resources will run until all of the containers in the pod complete.
 However, the Linkerd proxy container runs continuously until it receives a TERM signal.
-This means that job pods which have been injected will continue to run, even once the main container has completed.
+Since Kubernetes does not give the proxy a means to know when the Cronjob has completed, by default, Job and Cronjob pods which have been meshed will continue to run even once the main container has completed.